How to enter and exit full screen on a Mac: The quickest ways I use

 If BetterTouchTool feels a bit too confusing, try Trackpad automation with Swish.

 Swish is fully focused on gestures.
 The app has 28 built-in gestures you can take advantage of for managing full screen mode on Mac.
-There are some super clever features like pinching an app to quit, swiping down to minimize, and pinching away from the center of your trackpad to go full screen.
+There are some super clever functions like pinching an app to quit, swiping down to minimize, and pinching away from the center of your trackpad to go full screen.
 The app also works with multiple monitors.

 If you're more prone to swipe around your screen than use keyboard shortcuts or a full screen hotkey, Swish is for you.